flyerhzm/switch_user/README.md

 ```ruby
 gem "switch_user"
 ```
-### Rails < 4

-If you get the following error:

-    undefined method `before_action' for SwitchUserController:Class

-then you are probably using an older version of Rails (<4).
+If you get the following error: **undefined method `before_action' for SwitchUserController:Class**, you are probably using an older version of Rails (<4).
 You can use this gem: https://github.com/pschambacher/rails3-before_action

 ## Usage